croct-tech/challenges/technical-writer/README.md

 > **Interviewer:** I can't imagine a company that doesn't care about all three of those.
 Each application uses a different tech stack, though, how does Croct adapt to that? 🤔
 >
 >
 > **Juliana:** Our focus is on providing a great developer experience on any platform and framework.
-We currently provide an SDK for JavaScript only, but we're working on providing support for iOS and Android.
+We currently provide an SDK only for JavaScript, but we're working to support iOS and Android.
 >
 > **Interviewer:** Can you walk me through the implementation process?
 >